terraform-ibm-modules/stack-ibm-core-security-services/reference-architectures/reference-architecture-css.md

 - Ensure Object Storage encryption is enabled with BYOK
 - Ensure Activity Tracker data is encrypted at rest
-- Ensure Activity Tracker trails are integrated with Log Analysis logs
 - Ensure Key Protect has automated rotation enabled for customer-managed keys
 - Ensure that the Key Protect service instance is highly available